d3/d3-format/README.md

 The *comma* (`,`) option enables the use of a comma for a thousands separator.

 The *precision* indicates how many digits should be displayed after the decimal point for a value formatted with types `f` and `%`, or before and after the decimal point for a value formatted with types `g`, `r` and `p`.
+If a precision is not specified, it defaults to 6.

 The available *type* values are: